adbrosaci/vue-lang-router/README.md

 ## Version information

-:warning: This is a pre-release version compatible with [Vue 3](https://v3.vuejs.org).
-Tread carefully.
-[Vue Router](https://github.com/vuejs/vue-router-next) has only just been released and [Vue I18n](https://github.com/intlify/vue-i18n-next) does not have a stable release yet.
-Hence this plugin may be unstable as well.

-For [Vue 2](https://vuejs.org) compatibility, you need to use [v1](https://github.com/adbrosaci/vue-lang-router) of this project.
+This version is compatible with [Vue 3](https://v3.vuejs.org).
+If you need [Vue 2](https://vuejs.org) compatible version, please check out [v1](https://github.com/adbrosaci/vue-lang-router) of this project.

 If you are migrating from [Vue 2](https://vuejs.org), you need to adjust your `router.js` and `main.js` files.
 See points 4 and 5.